openstack/zun/specs/container-interactive-mode.rst

 1. Let each Docker daemon listens to 0.0.0.0:port, so that zun-api will easily talk with Docker deamon.
 This might reduce the load on zun-compute a bit and let zun-compute have more rooms to serve other workload.
-2. For docker daemon, the new two paramaters about tty and stdin_open should be added to the container field and corresponding database.
+2. For docker daemon, the new two parameters about tty and stdin_open should be added to the container field and corresponding database.
 3. Zun api will wait for the container start and get the websocket link to zun CLIs.